Direction-dependent Dynamics of Colloidal Particle Pairs and the Stokes-Einstein Relation in Quasi-Two-Dimensional Fluids: Abstract

-The emergent spatiotemporal mobility landscape discovered above for spatially confined colloidal suspensions will eventually lead to fluctuations in the local viscosity (or diffusivity of colloid-pairs).
-As a case study, here, we probe the Stokes-Einstein relation (SER) for q2D colloidal fluids, which has come into the limelight in recent years due to discordant observations.
-Per SER, $D = {k_BT \over {6 \pi \eta (\sigma/2)}}$, where $k_BT$ is the thermal energy and $\eta$ is the viscosity of suspending fluid.
-Considering structural relaxation time, $\tau_\alpha$, as a proxy for $\eta$ \cite{hodgdon1993stokes, larini2008universal}, $D \propto \tau_\alpha^{-\xi}$, with SER exponent, $\xi = 1$, a hallmark feature of liquids \cite{einstein1956investigations}.
-Surprisingly, recent computer simulations and experiments have observed $\xi > 1$ for 2D fluids \cite{mishra2015shape, sengupta2013breakdown, perera1998origin}.
-The unusual behaviour of $\xi$ has alluded to the presence of long-wavelength Mermin-Wagner fluctuation in 2D liquids \cite{li2019long}.
-In fact, taking cues from solids \cite{vivek2017long, illing2017mermin}, these correlations have been removed by considering the relative motion of particles with respect to their cages, which recover $\xi \sim 1$ \cite{li2019long}.
-This approach to filter out correlated motions naturally assume that $D$ and $\tau_\alpha$ are isotropic (no $\theta$-dependence of dynamics) in both near- and far-field.
+The emergent spatiotemporal mobility landscape, revealed by our experiments in the near-field, leads to particular local viscosity and diffusivity associated with the motions of particles in the colloid-pair.
+The experiments thus offer an opportunity to explore the validity of basic physics rules such as the Stokes-Einstein relation (SER) in quasi-2D.
+Recall, the SER relates the particle diffusion coefficient, $D$, to the viscosity, $\eta$, of the suspending fluid: $D = {k_BT \over {6 \pi \eta (\sigma/2)}}$, where $k_BT$ is the thermal energy.
+In practice, the structural relaxation time, $\tau_\alpha$, is often used as a proxy for $\eta$ \cite{hodgdon1993stokes, larini2008universal, sengupta2013breakdown}.
+Simulations of $D$ and $\tau_\alpha$ in 3D liquids demonstrate $D \propto \tau_\alpha^{-\xi}$, with expected SER exponent $\xi = 1$ \cite{sengupta2013breakdown}.
+However, recent computer simulations and experiments in 2D fluids have observed $\xi > 1$ \cite{mishra2015shape, sengupta2013breakdown, perera1998origin}.
+The origin of this unusual behaviour, which apparently violates the SER, is unresolved.
+One interesting suggestion alludes to the presence of long-wavelength Mermin-Wagner fluctuations in 2D liquids \cite{li2019long}.
+These correlations due to Mermin-Wagner fluctuations can be removed by considering the relative motion of particles with respect to their cages \cite{vivek2017long, illing2017mermin}, which, after implementation, recovers $\xi \sim 1$ \cite{li2019long}, and thereby suggests that Mermin-Wagner fluctuations cause the anomalous SER exponent.
+However, strictly speaking, this approach to filter out correlated motions necessarily assumes that $D$ and $\tau_\alpha$ are isotropic, \textit{i.e.}, the approach assumes that near-field dynamics have zero angular dependence.